How to Read & Understand Pet Food Labels

 read the ingredients

-The guaranteed analysis, typically located on the back, bottom, or side of the bag, will tell you the minimum and/or maximum percentages of protein, fat, fibre, and some key nutrients in the food.
+The guaranteed analysis, typically located on the back, bottom, or side of the bag, will tell you the minimum and/or maximum percentages of protein, fat, fibre, and some key nutrients in the food needed by a healthy dog.
 However, this doesn't necessarily tell you everything you need to know.
-Take this example:
+Many dog breeds, such as large breed puppies, need different feeding guidelines or a veterinary diet to truly provide complete nutrition with nutrient content.

 how to read food ingredients

-To find out the true quantities of nutrients in your dog’s food, you must measure it on a dry matter basis.
-Dry matter basis evaluates the whole food without any moisture.
+To find out the true quantities of nutrients in your dog's food or adult cat kibble, you must consider the dry matter basis.
+Dry matter basis evaluates the whole food without any moisture so you know if your pet needs any intermittent or supplemental feeding directions to meet their needs.

-Most canned diets contain 70-80% moisture, and most kibble, roughly 10%.
-Removing this moisture content will give you a more accurate percentage of micronutrients.
+Most canned foods contain 70-80% moisture, and most kibble, roughly 10%.
+Removing this moisture content will give you a more accurate percentage of micronutrients and net weight of the food.

-For example, if a canned food has a moisture content of 75%, then the other 25% contains all of the nutritional value of the food or dry matter.
+For example, if a wet food has a moisture content of 75%, then the other 25% contains all of the nutritional value of the food or dry matter.

-To find out the protein of the dry matter, divide the protein percentage on the guaranteed analysis by the percent of dry matter.
-Let’s say the protein of a canned food is 9%.
+To find out the protein of the dry matter on the product label, divide the protein percentage on the guaranteed analysis by the percent of dry matter.
+Let's say the protein of a canned food is 9%.

 Protein % / Dry Matter %